What's in your wallet? Terrific multi-use cases for iPhone 11 Pro Max

 Best Value: Spigen Slim Armor CS

-If you need to store a few bank cards alongside your iPhone 11 Pro Max, but rather not go with leather, consider the Spigen Slim Armor CS.
+If you need to store a few bank cards alongside your iPhone 11 Pro Max but would rather not go with leather, consider the Spigen Slim Armor CS.
 Lightweight and economical, the case features a TPU interior and polycarbonate exterior.
-Available in black, gunmetal, and rose gold, the Spigen Slim Armor CS only holds two banking or ID cards with no room for cash.
+The Spigen Slim Armor CS only holds two banking or ID cards with no room for cash; available in black, gunmetal, and rose gold.

 Pros: